OCA/odoo-community.org/the-association/Bylaws.rst

 Each member’s term of office shall last for 1 year and is renewable.
 The Board meets as often as required.

+The Board can exclude a Board Member during its mandate if the Board Member misses 3 consecutive board meetings.
+The Board shall proceed with an election to fulfill the vacant seat.

 Article 16
 ----------